These gluten free savory muffins with cheddar cheese have a hard boiled egg hiding inside them – cool, right?!

 (For more breakfast ideas, check out these tasty gluten free breakfast recipes!)

-To make this recipe, you’ll need:
+To make these savory cheddar muffins, you’ll need:

 - millet flour (This can be swapped with brown rice flour if you prefer, but the muffins will turn out a bit more coarse.)